- Housing Opportunities

 This Program, also known as Section 8, is designed to allow flexibility and mobility to low income families in their housing choices within the Sarasota/Bradenton area.
 Participants pay only a portion of the rent, based on income, utilities and other factors.
 The balance is then guaranteed to the owner from Sarasota Housing Authority.

-PLEASE BE ADVISED THAT OUR SECTION 8 WAITING LIST IS CURRENTLY CLOSED.
+PLEASE BE ADVISED THAT OUR HOUSING CHOICE VOUCHER WAITING LIST IS CURRENTLY CLOSED.

 SHA manages a 5 story, 75 unit property located at 1320 Blvd. of the Arts for both elderly and disabled individuals.
 All units are one bedroom.
 Residents pay only a portion of the rent based on income – which never exceeds 30% of a family’s income.